solecize/sofia/documentation/design-sofia.md

 - Aliases can map convenience flags to variants (e.g., `-filename` → kebab by default).
 - Precedence and selection:
   1. CLI-requested variant in the group (if multiple, last CLI wins; emit a warning).
+  2. Else, global defaults (from `config/defaults.md`) if present.
-  2. If none requested, use the group’s `default = true` variant.
+  3. Else, the group’s `default = true` variant (if declared in the switch front matter).
-  3. If a parent includes a variant but no default exists, use that included variant.
+  4. Else, if a parent includes a variant, use that included variant.
-  4. If multiple included variants conflict, keep the first; emit a warning (CLI still overrides).
+  5. If multiple included variants conflict, keep the first; emit a warning (CLI still overrides).
 - Ordering and dedup:
   - Expand in CLI order with pre-order includes.
 Deduplicate globally while preserving the first position where the group was introduced.
   - Includes and CLI flags are both resolved through the alias map (aliases are valid in either location).